- student services

 Think of it: New Year’s Eve at an art school.
 A mixture of fun, creativity and yes, elegance.
 Surrounded by the new works of this year’s guest artists, the Daniel Tucker Gallery is transformed into a formal dining room where guests can enjoy a cocktail reception with hors d’ouevres followed by a four-course, plated, sit-down dinner catered by one of Telluride’s exceptional chefs, Eliza Gavin of 221 South Oak.
-The evening also features conversations with our featured Gala Artists, Michael Stasiuk and Sally Simpson.
+The evening also features conversations with our featured Gala Artists, Rob Schultheis and Sam Levy.
 What a fabulous way of ringing in the new year!

 Rob Schultheis is the author of six books, including “The Hidden West” and “Fool’s Gold,” the latter about the changing face of his home town, Telluride, Colorado.
 Since 1984, Rob has covered the wars in Afghanistan for Time magazine and other periodicals, also freelancing as cameraman for the networks.
 Over the years, he has written for “The Washington Post,” “National Geographic Magazine,” and “Outside” magazine.

 Rob is also an accomplished painter.
 He is working on a new series of paintings and mixed media pieces that he hopes will serve as a doorway or window into the realm of magic hidden beneath the surface of our everyday world.
 ‘Woman gazing at the moon’ is one of the initial works in the series.